coderdannie/space-tourism-website/README.md

 ### What I learned

-- I learned a lot building this project.
-I used react router which makes my work more faster and I also tried as much as possible to make this website responsive and accessible using various attributes and leveraging on reactJS logics and styles for the functionalities.
+- I learn a lot building this project.
+I used react-router which makes my work faster and I also tried as much as possible to make this website responsive and accessible using various attributes and leveraging on reactJS logic and styles for the functionalities.
 The local data.json file provided is not working properly.
 The images are broken so I had to use the contents only together with the local pictures provided.
-I also added 404 page as a plus
+I also added a 404 page as a plus

 ### Continued development

-Areas I want to continue focusing on is basically how to consume APIs for bigger projects, responsiveness, accessibility and best practices.
+Areas I want to continue focusing on are basically how to consume APIs for bigger projects, responsiveness, accessibility, and best practices.

 ## Author